Water D/H in 3I/ATLAS as a Probe of Formation Conditions in Another Planetary System: Abstract

 It is important to keep in mind the caveats of our approach to measuring $Q(\mathrm{H_2O})$.
-In particular, our use of an average cross section for the calculation of state-to-state H$_2$O-CH$_3$OH collisional rates introduces inherent uncertainties into the CH$_3$OH excitation calculation, with associated uncertainties on the $Q(\mathrm{H_2O})$ bounds.
+In particular, our use of an average cross-section for the calculation of state-to-state H$_2$O-CH$_3$OH collisional rates introduces inherent uncertainties into the CH$_3$OH excitation calculation, with associated uncertainties on the $Q(\mathrm{H_2O})$ bounds.
 Most importantly, this calculation assumes that H$_2$O is the main collisional partner in the coma.
-IRAM 30-m observations by Biver et al. (submitted) indicate a relatively modest CO production rate near perihelion, suggesting that CO was probably not the dominant collider at the time of our ALMA observations.
-JWST observations before and after perihelion revealed CO$_2$ as the dominant coma gas \cite{Cordiner:2025ApJ, Belyakov:2026arXiv}.
-However, these measurements were obtained at significantly larger heliocentric distances, when 3I/ATLAS was not fully inside the H$_2$O iceline, and therefore when H$_2$O sublimation was less efficient \cite{Meech:2004come.book}.
-In contrast, the Solar Wind ANisotropies (SWAN) camera on the Solar and Heliospheric Observatory (SOHO) shows a dramatic increase in $Q(\mathrm{H_2O})$ close to perihelion relative to pre-perihelion constraints.
-Extrapolating the JWST MIRI post-perihelion water production rates \cite{Belyakov:2026arXiv} likewise implies $Q$(H$_2$O)$>$$Q$(CO$_2$) at the order-of-magnitude level near perihelion (see Methods and Extended Data Figure~\ref{fig:support}).
+Institut de radioastronomie millimétrique (IRAM) 30-m observations by ref. \cite{Biver:2026arXiv} indicate a relatively modest carbon monoxide (CO) production rate near perihelion, suggesting that CO was probably not the dominant collider at the time of our ALMA observations.
+JWST observations before and after perihelion revealed CO$_2$ as the dominant coma gas \cite{Cordiner:2025ApJ, Belyakov:2026}.
+However, these measurements were obtained at much larger heliocentric distances, when 3I/ATLAS was not fully inside the H$_2$O iceline, and therefore when H$_2$O sublimation was less efficient \cite{Meech:2004come.book}.
+In contrast, the Solar Wind ANisotropies (SWAN) camera on the Solar and Heliospheric Observatory (SOHO) shows a dramatic increase in $Q(\mathrm{H_2O})$ close to perihelion relative to pre-perihelion constraints \cite{Combi:2026ApJ}.
+Extrapolating the JWST Mid-Infrared Instrument (MIRI) post-perihelion water production rates \cite{Belyakov:2026} likewise implies $Q$(H$_2$O)$>$$Q$(CO$_2$) at the order-of-magnitude level near perihelion (Methods and Extended Data Figure~3).
 Nevertheless, a non-negligible CO$_2$ abundance may still have been present at the time of our observations, consistent with the low coma expansion velocities derived for CH$_3$OH and HDO.
-This may indicate that molecules heavier than H$_2$O contributed to driving the coma outflow (Biver et al., submitted).
-In light of these uncertainties, we treat the water production rate inferred from methanol excitation as an upper limit, $Q(\mathrm{H_2O})<1.6\times10^{29}$ s$^{-1}$.
+This may indicate that molecules heavier than H$_2$O contributed to driving the coma outflow \cite{Biver:2026arXiv}.
+In light of these uncertainties, we treat the water production rate inferred from CH$_3$OH excitation as an upper limit, $Q(\mathrm{H_2O})<1.6\times10^{29}$ s$^{-1}$.
 See Methods for a more complete discussion of the caveats and interpretation of this result; further development of this technique for determining water production rates in comets is left to future work.